3.2 Digital signatures and certificates

 A few weeks later, Alice receives an angry email from Bob because he has not been paid.
 After a bank investigation she finds out that she had transferred the money to Eve by mistake – so what went wrong?

 It’s clear that the business invoice and the associated signature did not come from Bob, instead the signed business invoice actually came from Eve.
 Eve used Bob’s personal information to create a new key pair in Bob’s name and placed a copy of the public key on a public key server.
 Eve then used her corresponding private key to sign the business invoice and send it to Alice.

 Alice, convinced that the document was a genuine business invoice from Bob (as it included what she believed to be his digital signature), followed the instructions and paid money into an account belonging to Eve – oh dear!

 Digital certificates help us overcome this problem.
 A digital certificate is a means of binding public keys to their owner.
 These are issued by Certificate Authorities (CAs) who validate the owners of public keys.
 The CA does this by validating (through various processes), the identity of the owner of the public key.
 Once it has done this it will bind the public key to a digital certificate and sign it using its private key to attest authenticity.
 The CA’s public key is available to all parties who need to validate the CA’s assertion of public key ownership.

-So, this prevents Eve from creating a key pair of her own, and claiming that the corresponding public key is Bob’s.
+So, using a Certificate Authority prevents Eve from creating a key pair of her own, and claiming that the corresponding public key is Bob’s.
 If Eve were to now send a business invoice appearing to be signed by Bob, when Alice uses Bob’s validated public key to try and decrypt the hash and compare them, this will not work; she would know that something was wrong, and (hopefully), not transfer money to Eve.